- Contracting with MacB

 Software Data and Analysis

 SD-1.
-Establish data analysis procedures, statistical methods, or routines to support studies or conduct investigations of software engineering technology issues or topics or the assessment of state-of-the-art software engineering tools, technologies, and methods.
+Establish data analysis procedures, statistical methods, or routines to aide studies or conduct investigations of software engineering technology issues or topics or the assessment of state-of-the-art software engineering tools, technologies, and methods.

 SD-2.
 Conduct studies, analyses, experiments, data collection, or other tasks in the development, evaluation, validation, demonstration, or application of software measurement technology for predicting, measuring, or assessing software products and the overall software process.
 Evaluate and assess the quality of existing user software systems, using current software quality measurement technology to determine quality levels of various factors, such as reliability, flexibility, testability, portability, maintainability, etc.